syl20bnr/spacemacs-elpa-mirror/melpa/ucs-cmds-readme.txt

  these commands, like `insert-char', can be a bit slow if you use completion, because there are many, *MANY* completion candidates.

- You can use macro `ucsc-make-commands' to quickly create a whole set of such commands for characters whose names are similar.
+ You can use `ucsc-make-commands' to quickly create a whole set of such commands for characters whose names are similar.
+The list of commands (symbols) is returned.

  You provide a regexp as the argument to `ucsc-make-commands'.
 It is matched against all Unicode character names (in `ucs-names').